• Blog

 6. Pay attention to your discharge

 Typically, cervical mucus changes throughout your cycle.
 Prior to ovulation, the mucus is thick and white.
-This type of mucus sometimes referred to as “infertile cervical mucus.”
+This type of mucus is sometimes referred to as “infertile cervical mucus.”
 Just before ovulation, the mucus becomes slippery and elastic, allowing sperm to move more easily into the uterus to the fallopian tubes.18 This mucus type is sometimes called “fertile mucus.”
 If you have questions about the different types of cervical mucus and what they may indicate about your ovulation cycle, talk to your doctor.

 Sources